 Best Non-Fiction Travel Books

-Destinations of a Lifetime by National Geographic: This coffee table book is brimming not only with full page photographs but also helpful travel tips for some of the most dreamworthy destinations in the world.
+Destinations of a Lifetime by National Geographic: This coffee table book is brimming with beautiful, full page photographs.
+It also has helpful travel tips for some of the most dreamworthy destinations in the world.

 The Bucket List by Kath Stathers: This beautiful book is filled with great ideas for a thousand adventures, big and small.
 Another one of my favorites for gifting, you can see it featured in my Holiday Gift Guide for Travelers.

 The River of Doubt by Candice Millard: This thrilling read tells the true story of Theodore Roosevelt’s exploration of the uncharted Amazon.
 You’ll be at the edge of your seat as you follow this extraordinary expedition up a dangerous river and through treacherous rainforest.

 Disclosure: some of the links in this post are affiliate.
 At no additional cost to you, I will earn a commission if you click through and make a purchase.